 Because we are visual beings, a brand’s visual identity may help it to match a concept, a mood, a look, and a feel.

 The logo provides a huge chance to sow a seed in the audience’s minds and etch the brand image into their memories, just as the brand name and slogan do.
-For instance, most customers would be able to recognise the Apple logo everywhere.
+For instance, most customers would be able to recognize the Apple logo everywhere.

 Given that a logo has just a few seconds to leave a lasting impression, logo design is one of the most difficult skills a designer can learn.